 |View Bio Close BioSunil R. ShenoyVice President|

-Sunil R. Shenoy is corporate vice president and general manager of the Visual and Parallel Computing Group in the Intel Architecture Group.
-He is responsible for definition and development of visual computing for Intel's microprocessors and for highly parallel microprocessor development for servers and workstations.
+Sunil R. Shenoy is corporate vice president and general manager of the Platform Engineering Group at Intel Corporation.
+He is responsible for delivering leading products and technologies to the market.

 Since joining the company in 1981, Shenoy has held technical and management positions related to microprocessor design and development.
-He spearheaded the design and delivery of multiple generations of the Intel® Pentium® 4 processors.
-He also led the development of the first generation of Intel® Core® processors and their proliferations.
+He spearheaded the design and delivery of multiple generations of the Intel® Pentium® 4 processor.
+He also led the development of the first generation of Intel "Nehalem" processors and their proliferations.